-If your cancer has spread and a cure isn't possible, your doctor may still recommend treatment.
-This is called palliative treatment and helps to improve quality of life by relieving symptoms of cancer.
+If your cancer is more advanced and a cure is not possible, your doctor may still recommend treatment to control symptoms.
+This is called palliative treatment and helps to maintain quality of life.

-Palliative treatment is not just for end-of-life care and it can be used during different stages.
+Palliative treatment is not just for end-of-life care – it can be used during different stages of ovarian cancer.
 Often treatment is concerned with pain relief, but it also involves the management of other physical and emotional symptoms.

-Treatment may include chemotherapy, radiotherapy or other procedures such as ascitic taps to drain extra fluid from the abdomen.
-For example, some women have radiotherapy to their whole abdomen.
+Treatment may include chemotherapy, radiotherapy or other procedures, such as ascitic taps, to drain extra fluid from the abdomen.

 Extract from the Good Weekend, 16 November 2013.
 Author: Jane Cadzow